Tail-behavior roadmap for sharp restart: Introduction

+Armed with the results established in this paper, we discover general scenarios in which the effect of sharp restart on average behavior and on tail behavior is antithetical.
+Specifically, general scenarios in which: sharp restart decreases mean completion times -- yet, simultaneously, it dramatically increases the likelihood of extreme completion times.
+And, conversely, general scenarios in which: sharp restart increases mean completion times -- yet, simultaneously, it dramatically decreases the likelihood of extreme completion times.
+These general scenarios underscore the indispensability of universal `extreme criteria'.

 The paper is organized as follows.
 After describing sharp restart as an algorithm that maps random inputs to random outputs (section 2), statistical formulations of the input-to-output map are presented (section 3), and the map's fixed points are explored (section 4).
-Then, the effect of sharp restart on inputs with monotone increasing and monotone decreasing hazard rates is investigated (section 5), and the asymptotic effect of sharp restart on general inputs is further investigated (section 6).
-Thereafter, the general asymptotic results are discussed in detail (section 7), and the paper concludes with a summary of its key results (section 8).
+Then, the effect of sharp restart on inputs with monotone increasing and monotone decreasing hazard rates is investigated (section 5), the asymptotic effect of sharp restart on general inputs is further investigated (section 6), and the general asymptotic results are discussed in detail (section 7).
+The paper concludes with a summary of the universal tail-behavior results established here, and with a manual for the universal classification of sharp restart from a joint average-behavior and tail-behavior perspectives (section 8).
+In particular, the manual specifies the general scenarios in which sharp restart has an opposite effect on average behavior and on tail behavior.
+The derivations of this paper's key results are detailed in the Methods (section 9).